hub2nature/hub2nature/_pages/about.md

 I am Madhurima Mondal, a PhD student in Electrical and Computer Engineering at Texas A&M University.
 My research focuses on Drug Repurposing specifically using Graph Neural Networks, and Large Language Models.

 In addition to my technical pursuits, I am trained in Rabindra Sangeet and enjoy painting.
 I often translate vivid images into my own artistic interpretations, bringing them to life on canvas with a blend of colors and emotions.
 I also have a passion for photography and enjoy capturing the beauty of everyday moments.
-Additionally, I have a deep appreciation for Indian books and Bengali novels, which enrich my understanding of my cultural heritage.
+Additionally, I have a deep appreciation for literature, which enrich my understanding of my cultural heritage.

 **Contact**: